mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

    4. Lead with verbs (e.g. "Find most recent messages faster")
    5. Start with benefits, then technical details
 3. **Body**
-   1. Promote E10 and E20 features - add `E10` and `E20` labels throughout the blog post for relevant features
+   1. Promote E10 and E20 features by adding `E10` and `E20` labels throughout the blog post for relevant features
    2. No spelling errors or broken links
    3. Clarify type of release (feature or quality) in the paragraph that follows feature one-liners
    4. MVP winner and security note (if applicable) are included